The Pan-African Dialogue Institute

 Fill our membership form now

-What We do
+What We Do

 Our programs and activities are encapsulated in ten commissions created to foster community, learning and service.

-Excellence in Pan-Africanism: Theory and Practice
+Education in Pan-Africanism: Theory and Practice

 Multi-Sectoral Dialogue on Policy and Practice

 Our dialogue engagement is multi-sectoral – to generate fresh ideas and perspectives on issues around religion, culture, science and technology, environment, economy, law, politics, philosophy, gender, ethnicity, communication and modern information technology, and so on, in Africa; and between Africa and world civilizations in order to inform policy decisions, improve socio-economic and political realities and relationships locally, continentally and internationally.
 Join us as we engage with the AU 2063 Vision to build a vibrant, peaceful and prosperous continent.
 Membership page here.
+Send us an email: info@africadialogue.org.

 Our Team